aaronamano/aaronamano/README.md

 <br>

-🔭 I’m currently working on developing several fullstack projects this summer and attending online hackathons sponsored by Devpost + large tech companies
+🔭 I’m currently working on several fullstack projects for online hackathons sponsored by Devpost + large tech companies as well as neetcode 150 <br>
-🌱 I’m currently learning neetcode 150, system design, and backend development (databases, devops, cloud computing)
+🌱 I’m currently learning system design, backend development (databases, devops, cloud computing), and more AI concepts

 📫 How to reach me: <br>
 <ul>